wangruifangWEB/ES6/readme.txt

-Creating a new branch is ceshi2.
+Creating a new branch is & ceshi2.
+//  master   AND
+//  branch1  &